Adult Numeracy Initiative

 Increasingly, numeracy skills are required for postsecondary success, entry into the workforce, and earning potential.
 Basic numeracy is critical also to fulfilling family responsibilities, improving health outcomes, and contributing to the community.
 Yet, nationally, adults regularly perform at the lowest levels in math competency.
-This study aimed to improve the adult numeracy research base and instructional approaches of adult education practitioners.
+The Adult Numeracy Initiative is the first major effort of the U.S. Department of Education to improve the research and practice of adult numeracy.
+This project has several goals:

 - Develop a thorough understanding of the current state of the field of adult numeracy;